Somerton, Philadelphia

 Somerton is a neighborhood in the Far Northeast section of Philadelphia, Pennsylvania, United States.
 The neighborhood is bounded by Red Lion Road on the south, Roosevelt Boulevard on the east, East County Line Road and Poquessing Creek on the north, and the Philadelphia County / Montgomery County line on the west.
 Somerton is adjacent to the Philadelphia neighborhoods of Bustleton, Normandy, and Byberry, the townships of Bensalem and Lower Southampton in Bucks County, and Lower Moreland Township in Montgomery County.
 The area is home to a large and fast-growing foreign-born population, most notably of Russian, Ukrainian, Indian, and Central Asian immigrants.

 The United States Postal Service operates the Somerton Postal Store at 669 Hendrix Street; however, all mail for the 19116 ZIP code is delivered by the Bustleton Post Office, located at 9925 Bustleton Avenue in Bustleton.

+The neighborhood is served by the Forest Hills and Somerton SEPTA regional rail stations and SEPTA bus routes 58 and 84.

 History

 Somerton was originally called Smithfield, a village in Moreland Township, Philadelphia County, Pennsylvania.
 Somerton was named for state senator Jacob Sommer.

 The Somerton name appeared as the name of the local post office in 1830, though some maps in the 1840s continued to show the place name as "Smithfield or Somerton".
 By the 1850s, maps showed the area solely as Somerton.